TeddyBears/StarWarsFFG-utilities/README.md

 Can be used after a combat to recover strain.
 Roll _discipline_ or _cool_ skill and update the actor.
-Check if the actor has the talent Serenity.
+Check if the actor has the talent Balance.
 If yes add his force pool to the check and calculation of strain healed.

 ## Instalation